omerbyrk/flutter-boilerplate/README.md

 <b>Step 4:</b>

-This project also uses extensions future in dart.
+This project also uses extensions feature in dart.
 In case, If it doesn't work, you need do run the below code in project root.

-<code> dartanalyzer .</code>
+<code>dartanalyzer .</code>